Wikia/jwplayer-fandom/README.md

 ## Developing

-The first thing you need to do is to install the dependencies.
-This project is bundled up using [rollup](https://rollupjs.org/guide/en/#installation).
+The first thing you need to do is to install the dependencies & run `watch`.

-- Run `npm install --global rollup` or `yarn global add rollup`
 - Clone repo
 - Run `yarn install`
 - Run `yarn run watch` to watch for file changes and run project